aidanschang/Image-Search-API-React/README.md

 # Image-Search-API-with-React

 ## Overview
-This website allows users to search images through unsplash API intergrated by React.js.
-Images were then lightly decorated through grids by CSS and heights were automatically adjusted through React Reference.
+This APP allows users to search images through unsplash API intergrated by React.js.
+Result images were rendered lightly with CSS.